gnolang/blog/posts/2024-12-02_why-gno/README.md

 - The current centralized social networking platforms are plagued with problems for users, content creators, and businesses:
 	- Users are often constrained by the centralized ownership and control of platforms.
 Due to the network effect, it's very hard to move away from an established platform, or to create a "schism", granting users the possibility of true choice and requiring the platform to align with the interests of the users.
 	- Content creators frequently need to adhere to unwritten "community guidelines" to preserve monetization or, worse, to avoid shadowbans that hide their content from their followers.
-Shadowbans are often attributed to opaque “algorithms”, making it difficult to challenge decisions or prove instances of discrimination, bias, or censorship..
+Shadowbans are often attributed to opaque “algorithms”, making it difficult to challenge decisions or prove instances of discrimination, bias, or censorship.
 	- Centralized, un-forkable platforms can have agendas, and their agendas are controlled by powerful entities.
 Users have little choice to "take their business elsewhere", as for many users the platforms themselves become an important medium for their business, or simply a way to connect to the people they care about.
 As it's been seen time and time again, control can be instrumentalized to track and profile people, sell them products they don't need or misinform them to vote for candidates that don't align with their best interests.
 	- The data of the users is a commercial tool which can be used for advertising and improving massive AI models.
 In turn, the AI revolution promises to make the internet an unlivable hellscape of bots talking to each other who spread political propaganda and regurgitate incorrect information.
 Platforms must be resilient to bots and spam, fostering authentic communication and genuine content production among real users.
 - What gno.land wants to achieve: